Canine Nutrition

 Grain or Grain-Free?
 DCM Fear

-Grains are generally pro-inflammatory and can be problematic for digestion and numerous other aspects of the immune system.
-If you’re ready to take an honest look at a more likely culprit of DCM in dogs, I think it would be wise to research what some allow to be injected into their dogs routinely.
-Learn those ingredients, the synergy of those ingredients, the impact of injection vs. ingestion, read the package inserts, read the side effects and follow the scientists and doctors who have risked it all to reveal the truth.
+If you’re ready to take an honest look at other potential culprits of DCM in dogs, it can't hurt to research what is often routinely injected into dogs.
+Research the ingredients, the synergy of those ingredients, the impact of injection vs. ingestion, read the package inserts, read the side effects, and follow the scientists and doctors who have risked it all to reveal the truth.